-To identify:

-- whether the processor is part of a Cortex-A5 MPCore implementation - the target core in a Cortex-A5 MPCore processor.

-Usage constraints The MPIDR is:

-- only accessible in privileged modes - common to the Secure and Non-secure states.

-Available in all configurations.
+Purpose To identify: • whether the processor is part of a Cortex-A5 MPCore implementation • the target core in a Cortex-A5 MPCore processor.
+Usage constraints The MPIDR is: only accessible in privileged modes common to the Secure and Non-secure states.
+Configurations Available in all configurations.
 The value of bit [30] indicates a Cortex-A5 MPCore multiprocessor or a uniprocessor configuration.
+Attributes See the register summary in Table 4-9 on page 4-14.